Intergenerational Mobility Trends and the Changing Role of Female Labor: Trends in Intergenerational Mobility

-Do these observed mobility patterns describe a phenomenon unique to Scandinavia?
-In order to understand this, we compute comparable mobility estimates for the US for birth cohorts from 1947 to 1983.
+To understand whether the observed mobility patterns are found outside Scandinavia, we compute comparable mobility estimates for the US for birth cohorts from 1947 to 1983.
 Results from this exercise are presented in Table \ref{tab:psidira}.\footnote{In Appendix Table \ref{tab:psidirafull}, we provide similar estimates with alternative sample specifications and weighting procedures.
 In Table \ref{tab:psidira_count}, we document the cohort-specific number of parent-child pairs used to compute these trends.
 Due to the small sample sizes, trends have been estimated directly on the underlying micro data by regressing cohort-specific child ranks on cohort-specific parent ranks interacted with a linear time trend.} US mobility trends are steepest for pairs involving women, and in particular daughters, while father-son rank associations appear to be relatively constant in the US, suggesting a comparable development to that observed in Scandinavia \citep[similar results are shown in][]{Song2020PNAS}.
 However, the US trends in mother-son correlations are not statistically significant.

-Another feature of Figure \ref{ira_sep} and Table \ref{tab:psidira} is that earnings are more strongly related for parent-child pairs within gender (i.e., son-father and daughter-mother) than across gender (i.e., son-mother and daughter-father).
-In fact, while the association in earnings ranks is generally higher among sons and fathers than among any other combination of genders, the daughter-mother correlation reaches almost the same level towards the end of the considered period in Scandinavia.
+Another feature of Figure \ref{ira_sep} and Table \ref{tab:psidira} is that the income of mothers is more strongly related to daughters' income than to sons' income in later cohorts.
+In fact, while the association in income ranks is generally higher among sons and fathers than among any other combination of genders, the daughter-mother correlation reaches the same level towards the end of the considered period in Scandinavia.
 For the US, we only provide a pooled IRA coefficient due to the small sample.
-Nevertheless, the pattern that within-gender correlations are stronger than cross-gender correlations is also found in the US data.\footnote{This finding could have several reasons, such as intergenerational occupational mobility being lower within- than across gender, and the general tendency of men and women to sort into different occupations (see e.g., \citet{blau2017gender} for a review on this latter point). \citet{AltonjiDunn2000} also find within-gender correlations in work hour preferences between parents and children and a recent working paper by \citet{Galassi2021} highlights how employment correlates between mothers and their children, especially so for daughters.}
+Nevertheless, this pattern is also found in US data.\footnote{This finding could have several reasons, such as intergenerational occupational mobility being lower within- than across gender, and the general tendency of men and women to sort into different occupations (see e.g., \citet{blau2017gender} for a review on this latter point). \citet{AltonjiDunn2000} also find within-gender correlations in work hour preferences between parents and children, and a recent working paper by \citet{Galassi2021} highlights how employment correlates between mothers and their children, especially for daughters.}